01 Understanding CAD Hardware Requirements

 Workstation graphics cards, such as the NVIDIA RTX series, should be prioritized over consumer-grade models.
 This is due to their design, which provides enhanced graphics pipeline reliability and includes optimized drivers for CAD applications.

 For storage, utilizing NVMe M.2 SSDs is beneficial due to their fast read/write speeds, which can significantly enhance loading times and overall system responsiveness.
+Larger storage needs can be addressed with HDDs to accommodate additional files.

 Both DIY and pre-built workstations are capable of handling CAD tasks, each presenting unique advantages and disadvantages.